JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_web_types.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-# Statically Defined Web Symbols
+# Web Types

 <link-summary>
-Contributing statically defined Web Symbols through JSON schemas.
+Web Types - contributing statically defined Web Symbols through JSONs.
 </link-summary>

 Web Types is a JSON metadata format, which provides an easy way to contribute statically defined Web Symbols.